This is a very important post. If you want to get more business, feedback and recognition from your blog, this could be exactly what you need to know.

 This approach works even better today than when I started in 2008, thanks to the popularity of social networking sites.

 Many bloggers waste their best material on other people’s blogs, because their blog guru convinced them it’s a great idea.
-It’s one way to build your readership, but certainly not the best.
-Or the second best.
+Guest blogging is one way to build your readership, but certainly not the best.
+[Or the second best.]
 Shannon told me that she has guest blogged a lot, with nothing to show for it.
-She’s not alone.

 I removed comments

-It was summer 2013, when I removed the commenting feature from my blog.
+It was almost exactly 3 years ago, in summer 2013, when I removed the commenting feature from my blog.
 Blog commenting is a vestige from the days before social networks.
 It was also a huge time suck for me, as I often got 2500 spam comments a day.

 It was still a tough decision though.
 The only other person I knew who’d done it was Seth Godin, and he had a very different reason.
 But it was the right thing to do.
 So I did it.